 My workview

 Sometimes, one's livelihood is also one's vocation.
 This is a privilege to value and be grateful for as it allows one to pursue one's vocation more freely.
 But perhaps more often, one's vocation doesn't generate money.
 In this case, it is necessary to keep a livelihood, such as a day job, that provides sustenance to one as one pursues one's vocation.
 It is helpful to pursue voluntary simplicity so one doesn't have to spend a lot of time for livelihood, time better spent for one's vocation.
-That said, all work—whether it is a form of livelihood or a vocation—can provide meaning and satisfaction when approached with quality of action.
+Simplicity of living also ensures that one doesn't take up resources beyond what one needs, ensuring that others also get enough of what they need and saving the planet from further strain.
+However, all work—whether it is a form of livelihood or a vocation—can provide meaning and satisfaction when approached with quality of action.

 Every human being should be able to pursue their vocation freely to self-actualize and truly contribute to others, especially those who most need their gifts and talents.
 Work is one's way to continue the flow of the gift in society.
 Our strengths and talents are gifts.
 It is only appropriate to make the best use of them and offer the world our truest most genuine self, especially to those who need it the most.